 The resettled households of Dekhi Village face many difficulties in maintaining or improving their incomes, whether from agricultural production (farming and herding) or other sources.
-Before resettlement, many Dekhi residents originally from Tsona earned much of their cash income by collecting medicinal herbs such as caterpillar fungus Cordyceps sinensis, and also Fritillaria; average annual household earnings often exceeded RMB 20,000.
-The resettled residents of Dekhi Village, however, have lost access rights to their original environment and the associated opportunities for resource-based income generation.
+Before resettlement, many Dekhi residents originally from Tsona previously earned much of their cash income by collecting medicinal herbs such as caterpillar fungus Cordyceps sinensis, and also Fritillaria; average annual household earnings often exceeded 20,000 RMB per year.
+The resettled residents of Dekhi Village, however, have lost access rights to their original environment and associated opportunities for resource-based income generation options.
 They have also lost certain social and cultural resources, such as experience and ability to locate traditional herbal medicines.
-They have not yet been able to replace this knowledge or expertise with a commensurate ability to use various 'urban resources' available to them in their new village environment.
+They have not yet been able to replace this knowledge/expertise with a commensurate ability to use various "urban resources" available to them in their new village environment.

 Residents of Dekhi Village from Chanang County, on the other hand, have experienced less difficulty in making the transition between one set of resources and livelihood to the other.
-This is explained in part by the improved transport services in the vicinity of Dekhi Village, and their pre-existing practice of seeking temporary off-farm work after the spring sowing.
-The extent of this economic activity had previously been constrained by poor access to transport; however, that constraint has now been removed.
-Dekhi villagers originally from Chanang thus rapidly availed themselves of opportunities to seek such work further afield, for example in Lhasa, Shigatse and Nyingchi.
-As a result, the off-farm component of their incomes increased by about 60 per cent, that is, by an average of RMB 8,000 per annum.
+This is explained in part by the improved transport services in vicinity of Dekhi Village, and their pre-existing practice of seeking temporary off-farm work after the spring sowing.
+The extent of this economic activity had previously been constrained by poor access to transport; however that constraint has now been removed.
+Dekhi villagers originally from Chanang thus rapidly availed themselves of opportunities to seek such work further afield, e.g. in Lhasa, Shigatse, Nyingchi and other places.
+As a result, the off-farm component of their incomes increased by about 60 percent, that is, on average of 8,000 RMB per annum.
 By comparison, Tsona villagers, and especially former herders, generally lacked the experience or connections necessary to find similar short-term (temporary) jobs in urban areas.

-Overall, paid employment outside of the new village has become the main source of income for its residents, with 80-95 per cent of family incomes coming from such jobs.
-In addition it was found that, on average, 85 per cent of the residents' income is spent on food (despite their farming occupation).
+Overall, paid employment outside of the New Village has become the main source of income for its residents, with 80-95 percent of family incomes coming from such jobs.
+In addition it was found that, on average, 85 percent of the residents' income is spent on household food consumption (despite their farming occupation).

 Improved transportation and reduced livestock-rearing options have thus changed the income sources for many residents.
 Previous options have been constrained, and other new options not yet fully realized.
-Before resettlement, for example, many people in Dekhi Village had produced and sold items such as nambu, the fleece used to make the traditional Tibetan quba garment.
+Before resettlement, for example, many people in Dekhi Village had produced and sold handicrafts such as nambu, the fleece used to make the traditional Tibetan quba garment.
 The high quality wool produced in Chanang is renowned in Tibet and has a very good market value.
-However a lack of grazing land in and around the village has resulted in residents abandoning the production of such livestock-based goods as a main source of income, and instead choosing to work primarily as manual labourers.
+However a lack of grazing land in and around the village has resulted in residents abandoning the production of such livestock-based products as a main source of income, and instead choosing to work primarily as manual laborers.
 Most people now work in the construction industry in larger cities, and some have entered the transportation business.

 Following relocation, with the increased range of income generation opportunities available, as well as changes (including loss) in some opportunities, there are now greater occupational and economic disparities between households.
-Family incomes thus vary enormously, with some households even hiring and managing whole construction teams - and with commensurate annual incomes in excess of RMB 50,000.
-Other families involved in transportation earn around RMB 20,000 per year.
-Most residents, however, only work as construction labourers, earning around RMB 3,000 per capita annually.
-At the lower end of the spectrum, some people lost everything when they moved to Dekhi Village and now have no income.
+Family incomes thus vary enormously, with some households even hiring/managing whole construction teams - and with commensurate annual incomes in excess of 50,000 RMB.
+Other families involved in transportation receive around 20,000 RMB per year.
+Most residents, however, only work as construction laborers - for which they may receive an annual per capita income of around 3,000 RMB.
+On the lower end of the spectrum, some people lost everything when they moved to Dekhi Village and now have no income.